 Daily Rate for Compensable Delay.
 Enter a number of days for the calculation of the daily rate of compensation for Compensable Delay (shown as a “multiplier”); the Bidder fills in the amount of the daily rate of compensation.
 Each Facility is responsible for determining the multiplier which must be based on an analysis of the project type, scope, anticipated cost, and schedule.
 A standard formula can be developed for each Facility based on the length of construction for similar types of projects.

 7. Alternates.
 When Alternates are used, identify and separately describe each Alternate, in concise and complete terms.
-Select the appropriate the language relating to Contract Time for each Alternate.
+Select the appropriate language relating to Contract Time for each Alternate.
 If “Add” or “Deduct” is intended, the Bidder indicates by placing figures in the corresponding boxes.
 If “No Change” is intended, Bidder indicates by marking the “No Change” box.
 (See FM4[I]:5.4.2 for guidance.)

 8. Required Completed Attachments.
 The item listed in Article 12.0 may not be deleted.
 (See Modifications and Additions below for additions of any other items the bidder is required to complete and attach when submitting the bid.)